Casolin/SagX/README.md

 <h2><b>STATUS</b></h2>

-Active development as part of a full stack engineering portfolio project.
+Built as part of a full stack portfolio project and continuously improved.